kristgo/dokconm/README.md

-# Concurrency in Go with Mysql in Docker
+# Users age restriction with Mysql in Docker

 docker-compose up db